ZhuoranLu/Trustworthy-ML/README.md

 ## Repository Structure

-* `data` contains the cleaned data including the predictions of tasks and answers to the questionnaire given by subjects.
+* `data` contains 1: the cleaned data including the predictions of tasks and answers to the questionnaire given by subjects 2:`datingData` the raw data of dating profiles and the instances selected for the pilot study.

 * `analysis` contains the analysis code implemented by python and R via jupyter notebook and R markdown.